-Equality legislation, which includes the Employment Equality Act 1998 & 2004 and the Equality Status Act 2000 to 2004, now places a legal obligation on employers to reasonably accommodate people with disabilities, in order to ensure equality of opportunity in the recruitment, selection and employment of all job applicants and staff members.
+Equality legislation, which includes the Employment Equality Act 1998 & 2004 and the Equal Status Act 2000 to 2004, now places a legal obligation on employers to reasonably accommodate people with disabilities, in order to ensure equality of opportunity in the recruitment, selection and employment of all job applicants and staff members.

-For example, a person who is deaf/hearing impaired and whose first language is Irish Sign Language will be at disadvantage during an interview which is conducted through English.
+For example, a person who is deaf and whose first language is Irish Sign Language will be at disadvantage during an interview which is conducted through English.
 A reasonable accommodation is to provide a sign language interpreter for the interview so that the employee can be assessed on their ability to do the job - as with all other applicants.